The big picture: why energy data matters

 Every time you switch on a light, boil a kettle, or charge your phone, a chain of events happens that you never see.
 Electricity is generated at a power station or wind farm, travels through high-voltage transmission lines, steps down through local distribution networks, and arrives at your home through your meter.

 In everyday language, energy system data is any information created because energy is being generated, transported, or consumed.
-It includes everything from your smart meter readings to the technical specifications of a transformer in a substation, from the price of electricity on the wholesale market to the geographic coordinates of an underground cable.
+It includes everything from smart meter readings to the technical specifications of a transformer in a substation, from the price of electricity on the wholesale market to the geographic coordinates of an underground cable.

 “Energy System Data means any data relating to the energy system, whether produced by, for, or about the energy system.”

-The definition matters because it determines which data falls under Ofgem's Data Best Practice Guidance - the rules that govern how energy data must be managed.
+The definition matters because it determines which data falls under Ofgem's Data Best Practice Guidance, the rules that govern how energy data must be managed.
 Under the old definition, many valuable datasets were outside scope.
 The new definition brings them all in.

 1.2 The scale you need to understand